Sanjay-Dhandapani/Auto-Folder-Icon/README.md

 - Monitors a root "Media" folder (and all its subfolders) in the background
 - Detects folders containing video or audio files
 - Parses folder names to infer the media title
-- Fetches poster images from TMDB or OMDB
+- Fetches poster images from TMDB, OMDB, TVmaze, or AniList
+- Intelligently detects media type (TV show, movie, or anime)
 - Sets the poster as the folder icon using desktop.ini
 - Runs as a background service (auto-starts on login)